Intersex: Signs

 There are a variety of symptoms that can occur.
 Ambiguous genitalia is the most common sign.
 There can be micropenis, clitoromegaly, partial labial fusion, electrolyte abnormalities, delayed or absent puberty, unexpected changes at puberty, hypospadias, labial or inguinal (groin) masses (which may turn out to be testes) in girls and undescended testes (which may turn out to be ovaries) in boys.

 Ambiguous genitalia

 Ambiguous genitalia may appear as a large clitoris or as a small penis.

 The Quigley scale is a method for describing genital development in AIS.

 Because there is variation in all of the processes of the development of the sex organs, a child can be born with a sexual anatomy that is typically female or feminine in appearance with a larger-than-average clitoris (clitoral hypertrophy) or typically male or masculine in appearance with a smaller-than-average penis that is open along the underside.
-The appearance may be quite ambiguous, describable as female genitals (a vulva) with a very large clitoris and partially fused labia, or as male genitals with a very small penis, completely open along the midline ("hypospadic"), and empty scrotum.
+The appearance may be quite ambiguous, describable as female genitals (a vulva) with an enlarged clitoris and partially fused labia, or as male genitals with a small penis, completely open along the midline ("hypospadic"), and empty scrotum.
 Fertility is variable.